-The principles should be respected by all actors in a smart city ecosystem and be promoted as much as possible through legislation, regulations, initiatives, measures, investments and others.
+The principles should be respected by all actors in a smart city ecosystem and be promoted as much as possible by all relevant actors active in the smart city ecosystem through legislation, regulations, strategies, planning, programs initiatives, measures, investments and others.
 To be effective, all stakeholders share the responsibility of implementing the principles and should work cohesively toward their adoption.